gbouras13/plassembler/README.md

 # Benchmarking

-Please see [benchmarking](docs/benchmarking_results.md) for a full benchmarking analysis.
+Please see [benchmarking](docs/benchmarking_results_simulated.md) (and [here](docs/benchmarking_results_real.md))for a full benchmarking analysis.

-Tldr: Plassembler is much faster than Unicycler (4-20x usually), is more accurate (has fewer indels and mismatches) and can recover low coverage plasmids that Unicycler might miss.
+Tldr: Plassembler is much faster than Unicycler (4-20x usually), is more accurate (fewer indels and mismatches) and is more likely to recover low coverage plasmids that Unicycler might miss.

 # Acknowledgements